moreedri/getdata-011/CodeBook.md

 All other columns are measurements from the original data set.
 Only the columns with mean and standard deviation were retained.
 E.g. minimum/maximum data was ignored.

+As per assignment, all measurements were summarised per subject and per activity in each of these columns.